Forty Fort, Pennsylvania: Government

 Forty Fort has a mayor/council form of government.
 The borough's council consists of seven elected members.
 Elections are split every two years (where almost half the council is up for election).
 At first, the mayor and three council seats are up for election.
 Two years later, the other four council seats are up for election.
 This cycle repeats itself.
 The council acts as the legislative branch.
 Should the office of mayor or a seat on the borough council be vacant, the council will appoint a person to fill the vacancy.

 The mayor is elected at-large to a four-year term.
 The mayor is primarily responsible for the public safety of the borough.
 One function of the office is to serve as spokesperson for the community and represent the borough at civic and social events.
 The mayor also reviews each ordinance enacted by the borough council; and can sign the ordinance, veto it, or permit it to become law without signature.
 The mayor also has the authority to break a tie vote on borough council.
 Other various functions of the office include performing wedding ceremonies and administering oaths.

 Brian Thomas was appointed mayor by the borough council in January 2022, following the resignation of the previous mayor.
-Thomas will serve until after the next election in 2023.
+He was elect to a shortened term in 2023.